JOB SEEKERS HELP

 Incorrect spelling.

-If you are required to send your résumé by mail do use cheap paper or a
+If you are required to send your résumé by mail, do not use cheap paper

 No nominated references.